 Ideally, "people group" would always be defined to mean (a) all individuals in the group understand each other reasonably well and (b) cultural / relationship barriers aren't so high that the transmission of the Gospel is seriously impeded.

 This is the goal, and this is what Joshua Project strives towards.
 However, there are situations where compromises are in order.

 Let's consider the most complicated case, India.
 If we strictly defined "people group" this way in India, all individuals in each people group would speak the same language and would be in the same caste or tribe.
 Easily done, but what would it lead to?
-We would immediately create over 16,000 people groups in India alone, using the excellent Omid data for India.
+We would immediately create over potentially over 20,000 people groups in India alone, using the excellent Omid data for India.
 (Some castes speak 50-60 languages.)
 This would be overwhelming, from a ministry perspective.
 Is this the best way to serve church planters and other workers on the field?

 An argument can be made for defining "people group" according to the highest of the two barriers (understandability and acceptance), in some circumstances.
 If understandability is the most important barrier, then a linguistic, or an ethno-linguistic, approach is used.
 With this approach, one people group doesn't speak more than one language (apart from occasional bi-lingual individuals), although more than one people group may speak a given language if cultural or dialect differences warrant.
 In most of the world, this is the approach Joshua Project uses.

 If the cultural / relationship barrier is the greatest barrier (as it often is in South Asia), then we treat caste / tribe as the first criterion for separation.
 With this approach, one people group may speak more than one language.
 And as with the first approach, one language may be spoken by more than one people group.
 (Note that multi-lingualism is not so much in view as the situation where some individuals in the group speak language A and others speak language B. Some may be multi-lingual, but that's not the main issue.)